systeminit/si/app/docs/src/reference/si-cli.md

 #### Behavior

 - Checks if components can be upgraded in HEAD **before** creating a change set
-- If nothing can be upgraded, exits cleanly without creating a change set
+- If nothing can be upgraded, it exits cleanly without creating a change set
 - For bulk upgrades (`--all`), processes components one at a time
 - Individual component failures don't stop bulk upgrades
 - Auto-created change sets are abandoned on error